kinda/kinda-pdf-document/README.md

 ## How to use it?

-First you create an instance of KindaPDFDocument:
+First you create an instance of `KindaPDFDocument`:

 ```js
 var KindaPDFDocument = require('kinda-pdf-document');